World to come: Islamic eschatology

 An image from a Falname made in India around 1610–1630, depicts Jesus fighting the Dajjal (right).
 Behind, the Mahdi with a veiled face.

-Both Sunni Islam and Shia Twelve Imams beliefs hold that before the Last Judgment, the Mahdi and Jesus appears and defeats the Antichrist False Messiah (Al-Masih ad-Dajjal).
-The Mahdi's rule will be paradise on Earth, which will last for seventy years until his death, though other traditions state 7, 19, or 309 years.
+Both Sunni Islam and Shia Twelve Imams beliefs hold that before the Day of Judgment, the Mahdi and ʿĪsā would appear and defeat the Antichrist False Messiah (Al-Masih ad-Dajjal).
+The Mahdi's rule would be paradise on Earth, which would last for seventy years until his death, though other traditions state 7, 19, or 309 years.